RevolutionTech/env-prefs/README.md

 ---

+To add a user-wide `.pylintrc` configuration file, first install the custom checkers:

+`cd ~/; git clone git@github.com:infoscout/isc-style-guide.git`

+Then, add `~/isc-style-guide/isc_style_guide/checkers` to the `PYTHONPATH` environment variable used by your editor.

+Finally, symlink the configuration file:

+`ln -s ~/env-prefs/.pylintrc ~/`

+---

 To add custom Sublime settings, first navigate to the directory where `Preferences.sublime-settings` is stored.
 On a Mac, it might be:

 `cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/`